 Because Venezuela is a major oil producer and exporter, it has historically recorded trade and current account surpluses.
-In 2005, the overall balance of payments recorded a surplus of approximately U.S.\$5.5 billion and the current account surplus was U.S.\$25.4 billion.
-The increase in the current account surplus as compared to 2004 was due primarily to a favorable trade balance caused mainly by an increase in the price received for petroleum exports.
+In 2004, the current account surplus increased to U.S.\$15.5 billion primarily due to an increase in exports and the prices of certain commodities, including oil and oil derivatives.
+In 2005, the current account surplus was U.S.\$25.4 billion.
+The substantial increase in the current account surplus was due primarily to a favorable trade balance caused mainly by an increase in the price received for petroleum exports.